pgEdge/cli/cli/README.md

 # pgEdge CLI
 This is the pgEdge Command Line Interface (CLI).
 It is a cross-platform tool to manage your PostgreSQL eco-system of components.
-The modules are UM, SERVICE, SPOCK, ACE, MULTICLOUD, and CLUSTER.
+The modules are UM, SERVICE, SPOCK, ACE, CLUSTER, and VM.

 We are licensed under the [pgEdge Community License](https://www.pgedge.com/communitylicense)